cleverage/accessibility-steps/accessibility-first-step/en/80 - Don't use the center element.md

 ## Purpose

-Allow the user to customize the display of the page by using a personal style sheet that replaces the one provided by the designer.
+Allow the user to customize the display of the page by using a personal style sheet that overrides the one provided by the designer.

 ## Technical solution